This policy explains how Inhabit collects, uses and discloses personal information.

 - Cookies: Cookies are small data files that are placed on a user’s computer/tablet device/mobile device, which are used to collect statistical information each time a user accesses a site (for example, the number of visits to the website, documents viewed, how the site is navigated and the type of search engine used to arrive at the site);

 - Mimecast: Mimecast is a third party email screening and security service which helps reduce email spam, email born viruses and malware.
 This technology is used as a security measure to help protect the privacy of users.

 - Smart Recruiters: Smart Recruiters is a third party Job Candidate Application Tracking System (ATS).
 This technology is used to help screen and filter job applicants and securely store their information.

-You may be able to disable or avoid some of these technologies by adjusting your Internet browser settings, though doing so may prevent you from taking advantage of improvements to the sites Inhabit maintains or receiving services from Inhabit.
+You may be able to disable or avoid some of these technologies by adjusting your Internet browser settings, though doing so may prevent you from taking advantage of improvements to the sites Inhabit maintains or receiving services or information from Inhabit.

 Inhabit reserves the right to continue to update and change its websites, without notice.

 GDPR – General Data Privacy Regulation

 Inhabit commits to abide by the General Data Privacy Regulation (GDPR) as issued by the European Privacy Commission, introduced 25th May 2018.

 Inhabit has identified the below relevant points of discussion in relation to its obligation to GDPR: